Toolsets

 class.

-The toolsets that will be available during an agent run can be specified in three different ways:
+The toolsets that will be available during an agent run can be specified in four different ways:

 - at agent construction time, via the